MTG/omar-rq/README.md

 - `DiscotubeMultiViewAudioDataModule.data_dir = "/scratch/palonso/data/discotube-2023-03/"` -> This should point to your base data folder.
 - `DiscotubeMultiViewAudioDataModule.filelist_train = "data/discotube/train_v1.txt"` -> This should point to a filelist of training audio paths relative to the `data_dir` (one audio file per line).
 - `DiscotubeMultiViewAudioDataModule.filelist_val = "data/discotube/val_v1.txt"` -> Same.
-Wih the tracks for the validation split.
+With the tracks for the validation split.

 ## Run the experiment